mbborromeo/react-notes-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Assumptions
-I assume free-text notes can be multiple lines during input, but when saved do not keep track of linebreaks or formatting.
+I assume free-text notes can be multiple lines during input, so am attempting to keep track of linebreaks when saved, but not formatting.

 Local Storage is on web-browser.